 home is now used as the tour center.

-The tour schedule is subject to change, so call
+The tour schedule is subject to change and tours do sell out, so call

 you need to make reservations at least 3 weeks in advance if you have a

 large group that wants to visit.
 Reservations can be made by calling

 760-928-2586 on Mondays between 8am and 5pm.

 Tour fees are $10.00 for adults, $5.00 for children 16 and under and $5 for seniors.
 Although the tour is not strenuous, be aware that there is a 3/4 mile hike to and from the caverns.